dotnet/docs/docs/standard/security/generating-keys-for-encryption-and-decryption.md

  Both methods accept a Boolean value that indicates whether to return only the public key information or to return both the public-key and the private-key information.
 An **RSA** instance can be initialized to the value of an **RSAParameters** structure by using the <xref:System.Security.Cryptography.RSA.ImportParameters%2A> method.
 Or create a new instance by using the <xref:System.Security.Cryptography.RSA.Create(System.Security.Cryptography.RSAParameters)?displayProperty=nameWithType> method.

  Asymmetric private keys should never be stored verbatim or in plain text on the local computer.
 If you need to store a private key, you should use a key container.
-For more on how to store a private key in a key container, see [How to: Store Asymmetric Keys in a Key Container](how-to-store-asymmetric-keys-in-a-key-container.md).
+For more information about how to store a private key in a key container, see [How to: Store Asymmetric Keys in a Key Container](how-to-store-asymmetric-keys-in-a-key-container.md).

  The following code example creates a new instance of the **RSA** class, creating a public/private key pair, and saves the public key information to an **RSAParameters** structure.